 - Must be referred to in your will; and

 - Must describe the property and who will be getting it with “reasonable certainty.”

 Although it is not technically required, it’s a good idea to have your PPM dated as I described above.

 If you are dealing with very valuable assets (your authentic Van Gogh for example), it’s better to put those items in your will or trust.
 But for smaller items (grandma’s collection of nutcrackers), a PPM is a good way to ensure they get to the right person.

-If you don’t have a will yet, or if you have one that you may need to update to include a Personal Property Memorandum, call my office to set up a meeting and we can review the best options for you – (877) AMAYERS.
+If you don’t have a will yet, or if you have one that you may need to update to include a Personal Property Memorandum, let's set up a Legal Strategy Session and we can review the best options for you.